Uluru Astronomy Weekend

 Due to the popularity of the weekend event there are limited accommodation rooms left across the resort.
 We encourage you to book as soon as possible.
 Please contact the Travel Centre directly to reserve your accommodation & Uluru Astronomy Weekend Signature Events

 2 Night Uluru Package starting from $276 per person twin share, includes 2 nights' accommodation, guest activities, return Ayers Rock Airport transfers and daytime astronomy sessions and seminars.
-Or stay 3 nights and save PLUS receive FREE full buffet breakfast daily.
+Or stay 3 nights and save PLUS receive FREE full buffet breakfast daily (conditions apply).

 Our Travel Specialists are there to assist you with your accommodation, event, tours and car-hire enquiries and bookings.